 Welcome to Stone-cum-Ebony Parish Council.
-Our meetings are normally held every third Tuesday of the month, usually at 7.30pm, in the Memorial Hall.
+Our meetings are normally held every third Tuesday of every other month, usually at 7.30pm, in the Memorial Hall.
 Parishioners may attend as observers if they are not councillors.
 It’s your village: help us improve it together.

 Next planning application meeting: TBA.